Sir Danvers Osborn, 3rd Baronet: Political career

-When Charles Edward Stuart rebelled in 1745 (Jacobite rising of 1745) in behalf of the House of Stuart, Osborn raised troops to support the King George II, commanding such forces into battle, within Colonel Bedford's regiment, under the Duke of Cumberland.

 Subsequently, Osborn represented Bedfordshire as a Member of Parliament (1747–1753).
 In 1750, following the 2nd Earl of Halifax, who was presiding the Board of Trade and founding the city of Halifax in Nova Scotia, Danvers Osborn travelled to Nova Scotia for six weeks, integrating into the Nova Scotia Council (August).
-Therein, many issues were attended by Osborn, such as the supplies of the new settlers, the remuneration of the construction workers of the royal projects, and the regulation of the local trade, which was functioning then on Sundays despite the biblical precepts.
+Therein, many issues were attended by Osborn such as the supplies of the new settlers; the remuneration of the construction workers of the royal projects; and the regulation of the local trade, which was functioning then on Sundays despite the biblical precepts.
 Attending to so many local matters brought Osborn esteem from the settlers.
 Back in England, in December, he discussed the issues of Halifax with the official functionaries of trade and plantation.

 In May 1753, the Board of Trade recommended that Danvers Osborn should be the next Royal Governor of the Province of New York.
 In July, his appointment was approved.
 After his arrival on 6 October, Osborn was welcomed officially by the mayor and the assemblymen of New York, and formally assumed his office on 10 October.
 His personal secretary was the Englishman Thomas Pownall.